MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-ddos-protection/includes/2-what-is-azure-ddos-protection.md

 1. Intelligent traffic profiling as described in unit 3.

-1. Native integration into the Azure Portal for setup and deploying.
+1. Native integration into the Azure portal for setup and deploying.
 This level of integration enables DDoS Standard to identify your Azure resources and their configuration.

 1. When DDoS Standard is enabled for a virtual network, all resources on that network are automatically protected.
 No additional administrative procedure is needed.

 1. Your network resources are under constant traffic monitoring for indications of a DDoS attack.
-Once detected, DDoS Standard will intervene and automatically mitigate the the attack.
+Once detected, DDoS Standard will intervene and automatically mitigate the attack.

-1. Layer 3, 4 protection at the network layer secured by DDoS Standard Protect.
+1. Layers 3, and 4 protection at the network layer secured by DDoS Standard Protect.
 Combined the above with application layer 7 protection with Azure Web Application Firewall (WAF).
 WAF is included with Azure Gateway.
 Since the Azure Gateway, and WAF, are Internet facing, their network interfaces will be protected by DDoS Standard.
 This is an example of multi-layed or defense-in-depth protection.

-1. Given the world wide scale of Azure, DDoS Standard Protection's machine learning data sets have access to information on the latest DDoS attacks.
+1. Given the world-wide scale of Azure, DDoS Standard Protection's machine learning data sets have access to information on the latest DDoS attacks.
 This ML framework can currently recognize, and mitigate, over 60 different attack types.

 1. Detailed attack analytic reports during the attack in five minute intervals.